PundiAI/fx-docs/f-x-core/setup-node/full-node-with-binaries.md

 fxcored init fx-zakir
 ```

-Initializing fxcored will result in the creation of a few directories and most importantly the .fxcore directory.
+Initializing fxcored will result in the creation of a few directories and most importantly the .fxcore directory (for more information on the directory tree, refer to the validator-recovery section).
 This will be where your validator keys are stored and this is important for recovery of your validator.

 Fetching config file (copy this entire line of code):